azulverdosa/animonocles_product_page/README.md

 ---

-At the moment there is no real functionaliyt to the page, simple a place to see the product, however I plan on adding some functionality soon.
+At the moment there is no real functionality to the page, simply a place to see the product, however I plan on adding some functionality soon.

 ## Project Status